 How do we design an experience to inspire empathy for social justice reform?

-DIFFICULT TABLEWARE addresses the experiences and desires described by participants in the Narrative Workshop, specifically those of formerly incarcerated people as they re-enter society in the United States.
+DIFFICULT TABLEWARE addresses the experiences and desires ideated by participants in the Narrative Workshop, specifically those of formerly incarcerated people as they re-enter society in the United States.
 The limitations imposed by law create an experience that makes re-entry difficult, often leading to re-incarceration.
 We learned that all futures relied on empathy from existing and new communities.
 With this in mind, we set out to design an experience to spark empathy, using a familiar set of objects we can all relate to.

 Rotating Breakfast Set: An unstable dining set.
 A cup with a rotating handle, bowls that wobble, spoons that swivel when scooping.
 This set represents the need for safety and stability when the ability to find safe and comfortable housing is lost.

 Fat Breakfast Set: Rims that are too thick to sip, forks that are too fat to pierce.
 This set represents the inability to access a basic need through a designed system, as when food stamps and employment become unavailable through barriers of law.

 Attached Breakfast Set: A dining set where each piece is attached to the rest, causing limited use of tools and an inability to change what has been preset.
 This set represents the experience of being unable to advocate for one’s self interests.
 Being stripped of the right to vote, formerly incarcerated people are unable to change the system that works against them.

 Soft Breakfast Set: A set where the utensil handles are made of cloth.
 The bowl, and cup are also cloth and without structure.
 This set represents the difficulty accessing higher education.
 It is possible to eat with improvisation, however challenging.
 FIP are ineligible for financial assistance from the federal government, and therefore have great difficulty accessing higher education.
 This experience results in increased difficulty improving employment prospects and achieving higher learning.